selasijean/Project-2---Flix/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. UI Customization
-2. Use of external libraries to get more custom ui features.
+2. Use of external libraries to get more custom ui featuresq like more icons, and different animations.

 ## Video Walkthrough